 The number of student representatives elected varies depending on your faculty or school.
 Elected students are able to provide input into policy, procedural and academic matters, and may also represent their faculty or school in meetings with corporate organisations, government bodies and non-governmental organisations.

-Your faculty or school has two representative bodies: the Faculty/University School, and the Faculty Board/University School Board.
+Each faculty or school has two representative bodies: the Faculty/University School, and the Faculty Board/University School Board.
 There are also student members on the Academic Board.
 The Academic Board has the principal responsibility to encourage and maintain the highest standards in teaching, scholarship and research and to safeguard the academic freedom of the University.

 The Faculty or University School is a consultative forum that meets at least once a semester and can, for example, receive and consider reports on academic matters and make recommendations on academic matters to the Faculty Board/University School Board.